-Interview with Gage Jeter, Ph.D. about the University of Florida's Online Ed.D. in Curriculum and Instruction - Teachers, Schools, and Society (TSS) Program
+Interview with Gage Jeter, Ph.D. - Program Coordinator for the University of Florida's Online Ed.D. in Curriculum and Instruction - Teachers, Schools, and Society (TSS) Program

 About Gage Jeter, Ph.D.: Gage Jeter is a Clinical Assistant Professor and the Program Coordinator for the University of Florida’s Online Ed.D. in Curriculum and Instruction, which is housed in the University’s Teacher, Schools, and Society program area.
 As Coordinator, he oversees the development of the program’s curriculum, teaches courses in the program, advises EdD students, and supports faculty in the program.